Lifecycles and Environments

 Number of lifecycles

-If you have the typical set of environments, development, test (or QA), staging (or Pre-prod/UAT), and production, our recommendation is to have at least two lifecycles.
+Suppose you have the typical set of environments, development, test (or QA), staging (or Pre-prod/UAT), and production with a feature-branch branching style.
+In that case, our recommendation is to have at least two lifecycles.

 We never recommend having a lifecycle with only production.
 Any deployment to production must deploy to at least one other environment to verify the fix.
 Skipping straight to production, especially during an emergency, will make a bad situation worse.

 A lifecycle with a single phase is an anti-pattern.
-Typically we see this when users are strictly adhering to the gitflow branching strategy.
-If you create a new build, that build should be deployed through all environments to ensure it will work in production.
+Typically we see this when users strictly adhere to the gitflow branching strategy.
+If you create a new build, that build should be deployed to at least one environment to ensure it will work in production.

-Octopus Deploy uses the manual intervention step for all approvals.
-At the time of this writing, that step runs during a deployment.
+• The manual intervention step runs during a deployment.
 That requires you to first start the deployment to production to approve the deployment in production.
+This prevents scenarios where you can schedule a deployment at 4 PM to run at 2 AM the next day.

-- Restrict who can deploy to production to your operations or systems admin people.
+1. Restrict who can deploy to production to your operations or systems admins.
+Ensure they cannot make changes to the deployment process.
+When they click the deploy button, that is their “approval” to deploy to production.
 See common RBAC scenarios on how to set that up.

-- Create a prod approval environment and add it to your lifecycle.
-An example lifecycle with a prod approval environment is Development ➜ Test ➜ Staging ➜ Prod Approval ➜ Production.
+2. Add a prod approval environment to your lifecycle.
+An example lifecycle with a prod approval environment is development ➜ test ➜ staging ➜ prod approval ➜ production.

 The prod approval environment has all the manual intervention steps required for approval.
 After the release is "deployed" to the prod approval environment, it can then be scheduled for a production deployment.
 No manual intervention steps will be required in production as all approvals happened earlier.